redis/redis-doc/topics/lua-api.md

 end
 ```

-You'll also get a similar error when your script attempts to access any global variables that's undefined in the runtime's context:
+You'll also get a similar error when your script attempts to access any global variables that are undefined in the runtime's context:

 ```lua
 -- The following will surely raise an error return an_undefined_global_variable
 ```

-Instead, all variable and function definitions are required to declared as local.
+Instead, all variable and function definitions are required to be declared as local.
-To do so, you'll need to prepend the _local_ keyword to your declarations.
+To do so, you'll need to prepend the [_local_](https://www.lua.org/manual/5.1/manual.html#2.4.7) keyword to your declarations.
 For example, the following snippet will be considered perfectly valid by Redis:

 ```lua